Roundup Side Effects

 Is Roundup Safe?

 Glyphosate is not included in the U.S. government’s testing of food for pesticide residues or the monitoring of chemicals in human blood and tissues, so there is no information available regarding how much people are actually exposed to it from yard use, living near farms, or eating foods from treated fields.
-A recent USGS study sampled the waterways in 38 states and found glyphosate in the majority of rivers, streams, ditches, and wastewater treatment plant outfalls tested.

-Roundup is the most used herbicide in the world and Monsanto continues to insist that it is safe and does not cause cancer.
 The company has spent the last two decades genetically re-engineering corn, soybeans, and cotton so it is easier to spray the crops with the weed killer.
-According to a New York Times report, approximately 220 million pounds of glyphosate were used in 2015 in the U.S. alone.

-However, multiple scientific studies in the United States and worldwide have linked exposure to glyphosate to cancer.
+However, multiple scientific studies in the United States and worldwide have linked exposure to glyphosate to cancer:

 • A 1999 study published in the journal Cancer found an increased risk for non-Hodgkin lymphoma (NHL) among subjects exposed to herbicides such as Roundup.